besmera/CSCI355-CMS/README.md

 includes/common.php to be more secure.
 You will also add the logged in users id to the $_SESSION.

+To run your project open php/index.php and click Run at the top.

 Project Part 2 Deliverables
 ===========